eltonvianna/rps/README.md

 ## Getting Started

-After cloned this project, change to **rock-paper-scissors** directory and run the command: **mvn clean install**.
+After cloned this project, change to **rps** directory and run the command: **mvn clean install**.
 This command will perform the build, run the tests and packaging.
-After finished the build, go to **target** directory (cd target) and run the command: **java -jar rock-paper-scissors-0.0.1-SNAPSHOT-jar-with-dependencies.jar** to start the micro server.
+After finished the build, go to **target** directory (cd target) and run the command: **java -jar rps-0.0.1-SNAPSHOT-jar-with-dependencies.jar** to start the micro server.

 ### Micro server